-With the finale, Mahler advanced symphonic form to new and impressive heights, he enlarge the orchestra to a degree that only barely owes or vogner could have envisioned before him, utilizing enormous brass forces and enhanced percussion.
-He employs the most advanced spatial effects, such as an offstage band, Echo effects, and directional sound placement is transformation of the simplest sounds of nature and military fanfares into sublime abstractions goes far beyond his efforts in dust clogging the lead the first Symphony and the Vonda horn leader.
+With the finale, Mahler advanced symphonic form to new and impressive heights, he enlarges the orchestra to a degree that only Berlioz or Wagner could have envisioned before him, utilizing enormous brass forces and enhanced percussion.
+He employs the most advanced spatial effects, such as an offstage band, echo effects, and directional sound placement in the transformation of the simplest sounds of nature and military fanfares into sublime abstractions that go far beyond his efforts in dust clogging the lead the first Symphony and the Wunderhorn Lieder.
 Just as compelling as the overpowering moments for full orchestra are the more intimate passages for diverse chamber groups.

-Mahler’s handling of vocal forces is just as skillful and inventive, particularly in the juxtaposition of choral sections, he combines traditional stylistic elements such as majestic, Boggy and corral with Wagnerian declamatory outbursts.
+Mahler’s handling of vocal forces is just as skillful and inventive, particularly in the juxtaposition of choral sections, he combines traditional stylistic elements such as majestic, boggy, and chorale with Wagnerian declamatory outbursts.

 He makes yet another innovation by adding his own words to the poetical text, not only are his supplemental verses evidence of literary talent, but they perfectly parallel the club stock owed while providing a personal vision of the meaning of redemption, structurally, Mahler combines various elements of sonata form, in the purely instrumental first part of the movement, using musical material that he will apply more comprehensively during the concluding choral section, at first hearing, the movement seems to be constructed in loosely connected episodes, organized in arbitrary sequence, yet as the movement proceeds, it becomes apparent that an overall structural design was carefully worked out on a vast scale, rather than merely stretching out classical structures to fit the dramatic text.